On the connection between uniqueness from samples and stability in Gabor phase retrieval: On the stability of Gabor phase retrieval

 ensures that all the roots of $\mathcal{G}f_\pm^{\theta}$ fall outside the strip $R_{\theta}((-R,R) \times \R)$ in the time-frequency plane.
 With this, it is easy to see that analogous arguments as in the proofs of Corollary~\ref{cor:maincor} and Theorem~\ref{thm:main} apply to $|\mathcal{G}f_\pm^{\theta}|$.

 \item A natural question is whether a real-valuedness assumption on the signals combined with a uniform bound on the local Lipschitz constant would restore uniqueness from samples.
-We expect the answer to this question to be negative.
-In fact, we can use the results in \cite{grohs2022foundational} to construct the counterexamples
+We expect the answer to this question to be negative: One can construct counterexamples